Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/concepts/links_and_relation.md

 table in the database, and the `type` attribute specifies the database type for the relationship.

-- `NestObject`: It is an attribute used to embed a single Object within a Node.
+- `nest_object`: It is an attribute used to embed a single Object within a Node.
   In the `Alien` struct, we have the `weapon` field:

 ```rust